 Before the enactment of the federal Economic Growth and Tax Relief Reconciliation Act of 2001, which phases out the federal estate tax and repeals the state credit against the federal tax, all 50 states plus the District of Columbia imposed an estate tax at least to the extent of the credit allowed against the federal estate tax, and some imposed additional estate and inheritance taxes.
 Since the enactment of the federal law, however, many states have amended their estate tax laws.
-Arkansas repealed its estate tax statutes.
+Arkansas repealed its estate tax simultaneous with the phase-out of the state credit.
+Fifteen states have retained their estate tax statutes.
 Of these, twelve states (Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Vermont, and Wisconsin) have decoupled from the federal estate tax law and continue to levy an estate tax that is the same or very similar to the estate tax prior to the enactment.
 Virginia also decoupled from the federal estate tax law but repealed its tax on July 1, 2007.
 Connecticut, Kansas, and Washington replaced their tax with an estate tax that was similar to what they received from the piggyback tax, but it is not tied to the federal tax.
 Maryland passed legislation in 2014 that increased its estate tax exemption amount over time.
 In 2019 it becomes linked with the federal exemption amount.

 Indiana, Iowa, Kentucky, Nebraska, Ohio, Oklahoma, Pennsylvania, and Tennessee levy a state inheritance or estate tax that was never tied to the federal tax.
 Nebraska repealed the state inheritance tax for deaths occurring on or after January 1, 2007, however, an inheritance tax is still levied at the county level.
 Under legislation enacted in 2011, the Ohio estate tax was repealed, effective for decedents dying on or after January 1, 2013.
 Indiana is scheduled to repeal its tax effective January 1, 2022.
 Iowa formally repealed its estate tax on April 3, 2014, however it still has an inheritance tax.
+The Tennessee tax is scheduled to be eliminated for deaths after December 31, 2015.